CARES Act funding: Ten things airports need to know

 Until a few weeks ago, your organization has likely been focused on implementing several new GASB standards, including GASB Statement No. 84, Fiduciary Activities.
 With the announcement by the GASB of a delay in the required implementation of these new standards, your organization will need to decide how to respond.
 If you’re far enough along in the implementation process, you may want to move forward with adopting these standards.
 Other organizations that haven’t yet addressed some of these pending standards may want to take advantage of the implementation delays.
 Notably, the GASB has deferred the implementation date of GASB Statement No. 87, Leases by a full 18 months, resulting in June 30, 2022 year-ends to be the first to implement the significant new leasing standard.

 The compliance and accounting questions related to the COVID-19 outbreak and the related new funding streams are significant.
 We’re here to help!
-If you have questions, please contact us and visit our COVID-19 government resource center for more information.
+If you have questions.